Emurasoft/excel-csv-import-help/en.md

 5. Export to CSV button

-    Click Export to CSV to export the current worksheet.
+    Click Export to CSV to export the current worksheet using the above options.

 6. Save options toggle